Hit enter after type your search item

 The code:

-As I used .col-md-* classes, the columns should display horizontally in medium, large and extra large devices.
+As I used .col-md-* classes, the columns should display horizontally in medium, large and extra-large devices.
 In small devices (less than 768px) like tablets, smart phones, it should appear stacked.

 Mixing multiple grid classes

-For that, you may use multiple grid classes; one for medium to extra large and other for small and extra small devices.
-I simply added the .col class in all divs along with .col-md* classes and now look at the smaller devices by visiting this example:
+For that, you may use multiple grid classes; one for medium to extra large and the other for small and extra small devices.

 grid col md col mix